AndypSheridan/barbelles/README.md

 - JavaScript - to develop all logic used on the front-end.
 - [JSX](https://legacy.reactjs.org/docs/introducing-jsx.html) used to implement JavaScript logic with HTML
 - [Optimizilla](https://imagecompressor.com/) to compress images for the site.
+- [React-BootStrap](https://react-bootstrap.netlify.app/) to provide key components such as the navbar, containers, media and cards.
+- [ReactJS](https://react.dev/) To build components and code that would function together as a single front-end aapplication.
 - [React-Toastify](https://www.npmjs.com/package/react-toastify) to provide the user with feedback relating to various actions performed across the site.
 - [Pexels](https://www.pexels.com/) to source images for the site.